garfix/nligems/doc/features/domain specific analysis.md

 The meaning of these compounds is not purely analytical.
 A "city department" could denote a department located in a city, or a department responsible for a city.
 A "large company" can be a company with a large volume of sales or a company with many employees.

 (example from Androutsopoulos)

+## Idioms

+Each domain has its own expressions, that are meaningless outside it.